Pinterest

 • Investing in quieter machines.
 This is often the most costly option since much of the equipment used in manufacturing is purpose-built and expensive to purchase.

 • Limiting worker exposure.
-This may help you meet the letter of the guideline, but it also reduces how long employees can work, which reduces productivity.
+This may help you meet the letter of the guideline, but it also reduces the length of time employees can work, which reduces productivity.
 Your losses will compound over time.

-Installing acoustic panels, curtains, and baffle systems.
-Such acoustic barriers and containment systems can reduce noise, echo, and reverberation, with a much lower one-time investment than new machines.
-Over time, they can increase productivity by allowing workers to safely spend more time in the space.
+They are installing acoustic panels, curtains, and baffle systems.
+Such acoustic barriers and containment systems can reduce noise, echo, and reverberation with a much lower one-time investment than new machines.
+Over time, they can increase productivity by allowing workers to spend more time in the space safely.

 Acoustic - Single Barrier Retractable Curtain